2021 Grounded Wisdom Yoga Teacher Training at 8 Limbs Yoga Centers

 8 Limbs Teacher Training Manual

-About the instructors: Chiara Guerrieri, Jenny Hayo, Melina Meza, Claudette Evans, and RW Alves
+About the instructors: Chiara Guerrieri, Jenny Hayo, Melina Meza, Claudette Evans, RW Alves, Tracy Hodgman, Nancy Burtenshaw, and Douglas Ridings

 Chiara Guerrieri began her studies of the body in Italy growing up as the daughter of a PE teacher and a basketball coach.
 In college she studied Physical Education and after moving to the US continued her formation attending massage school eventually teaching Anatomy and Physiology at the same after graduation.